cjvanlissa/fair_theory/abstract.md

 To address these limitations, we introduce *FAIR theory*:
 A standard for specifying theories as Findable, Accessible, Interoperable, and Reusable information artifacts.
-FAIR theories are Findable in well-established archives, Accessible in practical terms (open file formats) and in terms of their ability to be understood, Interoperable for specific purposes, e.g., to guide control variable selection, and
+FAIR theories are Findable in well-established archives, Accessible in practical terms and in terms of their ability to be understood, Interoperable for specific purposes, e.g., to guide control variable selection, and
-Reusable such that they can be iteratively improved through collaborative efforts.
+Reusable so that they can be iteratively improved through collaborative efforts.
 This paper adapts the FAIR principles for theory, reflects on the FAIRness of contemporary theoretical practices in psychology, introduces a workflow for FAIRifying theory,